 Alexander Lankowski, MD

 Senior Infectious Diseases Fellow, UW Division of Allergy & Infectious Diseases

-Title of Project: Using sexual affiliation network analysis to identify sites for HIV testing and linkage outreach to high-risk MSM and transgender women in Lima, Peru.
+Project: Using sexual affiliation network analysis to identify sites for HIV testing and linkage outreach to high-risk MSM and transgender women in Lima, Peru.

 How will the award further your project?
 This award enables us to conduct important preliminary work that will directly inform the development of novel interventions aimed at increasing HIV testing and linkage to care among high-risk populations in Lima, Peru; in so doing, the award will also serve to foster ongoing partnership with our collaborating organizations and colleagues in Peru.